-The University of North Dakota School of Medicine & Health Sciences added seven placements in its freshman class each year for fully qualified INMED students.
-Beginning in 2015 the University of South Dakota Sanford School of Medicine has added two medical school seats for entering INMED applicants who are enrolled members of U.S. federally recognized tribes.
-This commitment of placements for American Indian students has helped INMED to maintain a leadership role in educating American Indian Physicians.
-INMED personnel maintain educational linkages with other medical schools, and the program can provide referral services and assist applicants in locating medical education opportunities throughout the United States.
+The University of North Dakota School of Medicine and Health Sciences (UND SMHS) provides seven placements in each medical school class for fully qualified applicants from federally recognized tribes; the University of South Dakota Sanford School of Medicine (USD SSOM) provides two placements.
+This commitment of placements for American Indian students has helped INMED maintain a leadership role in educating American Indian physicians.
+INMED personnel provide support and assistance to medical school applicants.
+In addition, INMED maintains educational linkages with other medical schools and can provide referral services and assist applicants in locating medical education opportunities throughout the United States.

-The Department of Physical Therapy offers the clinically oriented, entry level Doctor of Physical Therapy (DP.T.) degree.
-The first three years of the curriculum are considered to be pre-physical therapy (pre-professional curriculum).
-The professional component of the DP.T. requires three academic years and two summer sessions following completion the 90 credit pre-physical therapy entrance requirement.
-The Indians Into Medicine program at UND has two placements available for fully qualified students desiring to pursue an education in Physical Therapy.
+The Department of Physical Therapy offers a six-year Doctor of Physical Therapy (D.P.T.) program.
+The Indians Into Medicine program at UND has two placements available for fully qualified students who wish to pursue an education in Physical Therapy.
+For more information, please visit the Department of Physical Therapy admissions page.

 Occupational Therapy (OT) practitioners are skilled professionals whose education includes the study of human growth and development with specific emphasis on the social, emotional, and physiological effects of illness and injury.
 OT students will complete a five year entry-level Master of Occupational Therapy (M.O.T.) degree after two years of pre-professional coursework and three years of professional OT curriculum.
 The Indians Into Medicine program at UND has two placements available for fully qualified students desiring to pursue an education in Occupational Therapy.